Contract & Legal Glossary

 A timeline governing when an employee gains ownership of employer-provided equity (stock options, RSUs).
 Common structures: 4-year vesting with a 1-year cliff (25% vests after year one, the rest monthly).
 Terminated before the cliff?
 You receive nothing.

-Resume & ATS Terms
+Court & Legal Terms

 Try the tool →